ctrlo-cc/GADS/docs/kb/030-tables/060-fields/070-delete-field.md

 3. Click the&nbsp;**Delete&nbsp;**button at the bottom of the Edit field screen.
 4. You will be asked if you are sure you want to delete the field.
 Click&nbsp;**Delete now**&nbsp;on the pop-up to confirm deletion.

-NOTE: When you delete a field you also delete all its associated data.
+NOTE: When you delete a field you also delete all the data for that field.